hamza-ezzahiry/azure_fundamentals/04_Create_an_Azure_account.md

 ### Resume

-this module will show you :
+This module will show you :

 - Azure sign-up options including Azure free account.
 - Create an Azure free account.
 - Understand how billing works in Azure.
 - Learn about different support options.

-and you have to practice all those steps (it's easy wlah)
+🔰 You have to practice all those  **[steps](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/index)** (it's easy wlah)